ocaml-ppx/ppxlib/README.md

 Note: if using dune, you do not need to read this as dune already does all the right things for you.

-In normal operation, Ppxlib_base.Driver rewriters are packaged as findlib libraries.
+In normal operation, Ppxlib.Driver rewriters are packaged as findlib libraries.
 When using dune everything is simple as preprocessors and normal dependencies are separated.
 However historically, people have been specifying both preprocessors and normal library dependencies together.
 Even worse, many